MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-ssrs-kpis-mobile-on-premises-reports.md

 You can view on-premises Power BI reports, Reporting Services mobile reports, and KPIs in the Power BI mobile apps.

 >[!NOTE]
-> To be able to connect to Report Server from your mobile app, you must have access to Report Server’s home folder.
+> To connect to Report Server from your mobile app, you must have access to Report Server’s home folder.
 Contact the Report Server administrator if you don’t have such access.

 1. On your mobile device, open the Power BI app.
 2. If you haven't signed in to Power BI yet, tap **Report server**.